-This article documents the first qualitative study into a bursary scheme for medical students in the UK.
+This article documents the first qualitative study into a bursary scheme for medical students in England.
 The findings are broadly similar to those of previous research conducted among pre- and post-2012 fee rise students, in terms of the generally positive impact on the recipients’ wellbeing and ability to study rather than seek term-time employment, although the specific issues relating to medical students such as intercalation and medical placements need to be explored further.
-However, this means that the findings presented here are likely to be applicable to bursary recipients studying almost any other full time undergraduate course here in the UK as the medical students involved in this study have yet to experience the aforementioned unique aspects of their chosen course of study.
+However, this means that the findings presented here are likely to be applicable to bursary recipients studying almost any other full time undergraduate course here in England as the medical students involved in this study have yet to experience the aforementioned unique aspects of their chosen course of study.
 Several participants planned to undertake paid work over the summer break and as this is unlikely to be possible in later years due to the shortened holiday periods for medical students, this highlights the potential for older years to be under increased financial strain and thus is worthy of research.
 Therefore, future research should involve bursary recipients in later years to evaluate the impact of not only the reducing financial support available compared with their first year of study and their reduced ability to work over the holidays, but also the additional costs of intercalation and travelling to medical placements.
 To limit the potential for post-hoc rationalisation, newer recipients of the bursary, but who are in later years of study, should be targeted.
 Comparing the impact the scheme has on those who live at home with family as opposed to living in student accommodation would also be of interest given these situations’ differing financial burdens.

 List of abbreviations